edixn/profile-hyde/resume.md

 As the Marketing and Recruiting Coodinator for the Career Leadership Academy I am in charge of recruiting a team of Ambassadors to assist me in marketing and promoting the CLA program

-* Recruited a team of motivated students to assit in promoting the CLA program
+* Lead a team of CLA Ambassadors who volunteer to market and recruit for the CLA program
+* Partnered with the CLA Director to identify campus organizations and recruiting efforts to ensure the program has a strong and effective presence on campus
-* Marketed the CLA program by tabeling, planning events, and talking to various organizations
+* Promoted CLA on campus by conducting presentations across campus to various organizations and classes
+* Assigned different marketing tasks and events to CLA Ambassadors
+* Understand semester goals and action plans to achieve these goals

 #### OrderUp from Groupon

 ##### Marketing Representitive *March - Aug.
 2016*

-* Created events that helped spread awareness about OrderUp to 1000's of Iowa City citizens
+* Planed and executed marketing campaigns
-* Used Guerrilla Marketing tactics to promote OrderUp
+* Reached 1000's of Iowa CIty citizens by using Guerrilla Marketing tactics to promote OrderUp
+* Helped local restaurants generate sales through constant marketing and busniess outreach activities
+* Interacted with restaurant owners and managent teams
+* Worked closely with student organizations to plan promotional events